-TEMPLATE PRE-CONTRACTUAL DISCLOSURE for financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph of Regulation (EU) 2020/852 Sustainable investment means an investment in an Product name: Legal entity identifier: economic activity that contributes to DB PWM II - Active Asset Allocation ESG Portfolio - 549300072LGWZSNTJG46 an environmental social Conservative (Euro) objective, provided that the investment does Environmental and/or social characteristics not significantly harm any environmental or social objective that Does this financial product have a sustainable investment objective? the and investee companies follow Yes Х No good governance practices.
-It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as objective: % its objective a sustainable investment, it will have a minimum proportion of \\\ % of sustainable investments.
-EU The Taxonomy is a in economic activities that qualify as with an environmental objective in classification system laid down Regulation in (EU) 2020/852, establishing a list of environmentally sustainable economic activities That Regulation does not lay down a list of socially sustainable economic activities Sustainable investments with an environmental obiective might be aligned with the Taxonomy or not or
+TEMPLATE PRE-CONTRACTUAL DISCLOSURE for financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph of Regulation (EU) 2020/852 Sustainable investment means an Product name: Legal entity identifier: investment in an economic activity that contributes to DB PWM I - Diversified ESG Growth Portfolio UCITS (GBP) 549300RUUG9JC3XY6P17 an environmental or social objective, Environmental and/or social characteristics provided that the investment does not significantly Does this financial product have a sustainable investment objective? harm any environmental or Yes social objective Х No and that the investee It will make a minimum of sustainable It promotes Environmental/Social (E/S) companies follow investments with an environmental characteristics and while it does not have as good governance its objective a sustainable investment, it will objective: % have a minimum proportion of % of sustainable investments. in economic activities that qualify as with an environmental objective in The EU environmentally sustainable under the economic activities that qualify as Taxonomy is a EU Taxonomy environmentally sustainable under the classification EU Taxonomy system laid down Regulation in in economic activities that do not with an environmental objective in (EU) 2020/852, qualify as environmentally sustainable economic activities that do not qualify establishing a list under the EU Taxonomy as environmentally sustainable under of the EU Taxonomy environmentally sustainable economic with a social objective activities.
+That Regulation does It will make a minimum of sustainable It promotes E/S characteristics, but will not х not lay down a list investments with a social objective: % make any sustainable investments of socially sustainable economic activities.
+Sustainable investments with an environmental

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained